 Moinette is their most popular brand within the borders of Belgium.
-Coming in either a Brune or a Blonde, the pair is brewed with the famous Dupont yeast, but with higher ABV than the Saison, each at 8.5%.
+Coming in either a Brune or a Blonde, the pair is brewed with the famous Dupont yeast, but with a higher ABV than the Saison, each at 8.5%.
 Both beers exhibit expressive, estery, and spicy yeast characteristics.
-The Blonde is crisp, bright and refreshing.
+The Blonde is crisp, bright, and refreshing.
 The Brune is warm and comforting, with notes of dark fruit and brown sugar.

 Today, Cantillon boasts an impressive lineup of regular and seasonal beer.
-Their classic Gueuze, which is a blend of barrel aged 1, 2, and 3 year old lambic, is the style’s benchmark.
-Foufoune, made with 18 to 20 month old lambic and blended with copious amounts of Bergeron apricots, is one of the world’s most popular sour beers.
+Their classic Gueuze, which is a blend of barrel-aged 1, 2, and 3-year-old lambic, is the style’s benchmark.
+Foufoune, made with 18 to 20-month-old lambic and blended with copious amounts of Bergeron apricots, is one of the world’s most popular sour beers.

 A pilgrimage to their historic Brussels brewery is a must for every beer lover.
 Casually stroll through their original brewhouse, including a massive copper coolship room.
 Take a deep breath and inhale the famous Senne valley air.
-It’s a unique experience and should be at the top of your craft beer bucket-list.
+It’s a unique experience and should be at the top of your craft beer bucket list.

-In the small town of Esen in West Flanders, De Dolle have crafted their own unique style since 1980.
+In the small town of Esen in West Flanders, De Dolle has crafted their own unique style since 1980.
 When De Dolle took over and restored an old, derelict brewery, the people of Esen rejoiced.
 Their first beer release – Oerbier – a unique take on Belgian Dubbel, is still their flagship and most popular.

 Along with Oerbier, De Dolle brews a selection of eccentric and flavorful ales.
 Arabier, a bright, rustic, and hoppy Belgian Strong Pale Ale, is brimming with flavors of pear, citrus, and spice.
 In contrast to Oerbier, it’s lighter and sessionable – however, beware of its deceptive 8% ABV.

 De Dolle Brouwers – Dutch for Mad (or Crazy) Brewers – live up to their name.
-A visit to their convivial old brewery is captivating and a deep-dive into Belgian beer culture.
+A visit to their convivial old brewery is captivating and a deep dive into Belgian beer culture.
 Pull up to the bar and try a freshly poured glass of Oerbier, soak in the kitschy vibe, and enjoy one of the finest beers in the world.

 Orval only publicly sells one beer.
-Still though, this legendary Trappist brewery is undoubtedly one of the world’s greatest.
+Still, though, this legendary Trappist brewery is undoubtedly one of the world’s greatest.
 It’s a pillar in the Belgian beer universe for its uniqueness and consistency.
 Orval is one of those timeless beers loved by both craft beer geeks and mainstream drinkers.

 Young, it’s brightly floral from a large Styrian Golding dry hop.
-Malty without being overly sweet, the rich ruby colored body has a pillowy mouthfeel, with a long, dry finish.
+Malty without being overly sweet, the rich ruby-colored body has a pillowy mouthfeel, with a long, dry finish.
 As the beer ages, brettanomyces – added at bottling – starts to evolve the flavors into classic rustic funkiness.

 A visit to Orval is worth the windy, scenic drive.
-Nestled in the south-east corner of Belgium, the Abbey is peaceful and meditative.
+Nestled in the southeast corner of Belgium, the Abbey is peaceful and meditative.
 Although you can’t visit the brewery itself, the Abbey and beautiful ancient runes can be leisurely explored.
 It’s a serene place to contemplate the intricacies of Belgian brewing history.

-As a bonus, L’Ange Gardien, the Abbey’s cafe, serves up traditional Belgian food and a special, light version of Orval beer.
+As a bonus, L’Ange Gardien, Abbey’s cafe, serves up traditional Belgian food and a special, light version of Orval beer.
 Simply called Orval Vert, this draft only 4.5% session beer is bursting with fresh hoppiness.
 Think of it as a delicious paired-down version of the original that you can’t get anywhere else.